Pirahã language: Embedding

 The examples of embedding were limited to one level of depth, so that to say "He really knows how to talk about making arrows", more than one sentence would be needed.

 Everett has also concluded that because Pirahã does not have number-words for counting, does not allow recursive adjective-lists like "the green wealthy hunchbacked able golfer", and does not allow recursive possessives like "The child's friend's mother's house", a Pirahã sentence must have a length limit.
-This leads to the additional conclusion that there is a finite number of different possible sentences in Pirahã with any given vocabulary.
+This leads to the additional conclusion that the number of different possible sentences in Pirahã with any given vocabulary is finite.

 Everett has also recently reinterpreted even the limited form of embedding in the example above as parataxis.
 He now states that Pirahã does not admit any embedding at all, not even one level deep.
 He says that words that appear to form a clause in the example are actually a separate unembedded sentence, which, in context, expresses the same thought that would be expressed by a clause in English.
 He gives evidence for this based on the lack of specialized words for clause-formation, the pattern of coreferring tokens in the purported clause-constructions, and examples where the purported clause is separated from the rest of the sentence by other complete sentences.

 Everett stated that Pirahã cannot say "John's brother's house" but must say, "John has a brother.
 This brother has a house." in two separate sentences.

-According to Everett the statement that Pirahã is a finite language without embedding and without recursion presents a challenge for proposals by Noam Chomsky and others concerning universal grammar—on the grounds that if these proposals are correct, all languages should show evidence of recursive (and similar) grammatical structures.
+According to Everett, the statement that Pirahã is a finite language without embedding and without recursion presents a challenge for proposals by Noam Chomsky and others concerning universal grammar—on the grounds that if these proposals are correct, all languages should show evidence of recursive (and similar) grammatical structures.

 Chomsky has replied that he considers recursion to be an innate cognitive capacity that is available for use in language but that the capacity may or may not manifest itself in any one particular language.

 However, as Everett points out, the language can have recursion in ideas, with some ideas in a story being less important than others.
 He also mentions a paper from a recursion conference in 2005 describing recursive behaviors in deer as they forage for food.
 So to him, recursion can be a brain property that humans have developed more than other animals.
 He points out that the criticism of his conclusions uses his own doctoral thesis to refute his knowledge and conclusions drawn after a subsequent twenty-nine years of research.